orlanditopo/MyGoalie/README.md

 each post has individual link, to make it easy to share, or the sharing would just be like an image of the post and a link to profile

 Timeline?
-Or “latest achievements” page
+Or "latest achievements" page

-I want a quirky name so you can say “damn look at this dudes new (tweet) or goalie”
+I want a quirky name so you can say "damn look at this dudes new (tweet) or goalie"

 damn goalkeeper is a good name